 As the big, white flakes fall to the ground, winter sports enthusiasts flock to the Ludington area.
 Here, we head outdoors, embrace the season and enjoy all that the area has to offer; but if you are looking for a warm, cozy place, Ludington has those too!

-Here are 9 reasons we feel the Ludington Area is a splendid winter destination!
+Here are Top 8 reasons we feel the Ludington area is a splendid winter destination.

 3. Fat Tire Biking

 Another way to explore snow-covered trails in the area is on a fat tire bike.
 This sport has grown in popularity over recent years, and in Ludington, cycling enthusiasts will find a number of trail systems to try.
 Enjoy scenic routes along M-116 dunes, or the wooded areas of Cartier Park, Ludington State Park or the Lake Michigan Recreation Area.
 Ludington is known for being a four season biking location!

 As snow blankets the landscape, engines are revving to take to the trails in Northern Michigan.
 Snowmobiling has become such a favorite pastime that Michigan has over 6,500 miles of snowmobile trails.